 Chatbot Performance Analytics

-description: Building a chatbot is only the first step in making it truly useful.
-Use NativeChat analytics to monitor your bot performance, look for areas to optimize, and fix broken conversation flows.
+Building a chatbot is only the first step in making it useful.
+Use NativeChat’s built-in analytics dashboard to monitor your bot performance, look for areas to optimize, and fix broken conversation flows.

 To check your bot’s performance, go to the Analytics tab.
-Once there you can adjust the period for which you want to see data.
-The default is 6 weeks.
+Once there you can adjust the period for which you want to see data and the aggregation type - weekly or daily.
+The default time period is 6 weeks back and the default aggregation type is weekly.
 The data is not showing the current (unfinished) week, but only the complete weeks within your selected period.

 Learn how many people are using your bot and how successful they are.

 The bars show the weekly/daily number of conversations started vs. completed.
 This gives you an idea of how many people use your bot and how many of them are being able to complete their tasks.
 If the numbers are lower than expected, you should think of a better way to lead people to interact with your bot.